 P#1 Process P#1 is the CM association procedure as specified in 5.2.20.
 The CE shall perform this procedure when the CE needs to establish connection with the CM after booting or to change the serving CM.

 P#2 Process P#2 is the subscription procedure as specified in 5.2.1.1.
-The CE shall perform the subscription procedure to subscribe coexistence service from the CM that manages the region where WSO is located.
+The CE shall perform the subscription procedure to subscribe coexistence service from the CM that manages the region where GCO is located.

 P#3 Process P#3 is the registration procedure as specified in 5.2.2.1.
-The CE shall perform the WSO registration procedure when it has successfully finished the WSO subscription procedure.
+The CE shall perform the GCO registration procedure when it has successfully finished the GCO subscription procedure.

 P#4 Process P#4 is the proxy coexistence service procedure as specified in 5.2.20.
-The CE shall perform this procedure when the WSO needs to continue to subscribe coexistence service even if the connection establishment with the CM in the located-region is failed.
+The CE shall perform this procedure when the GCO needs to continue to subscribe coexistence service even if the connection establishment with the CM in the located-region is failed.
 While subscribing the proxy coexistence service, at the same time the CE shall perform the CM association procedure.
 Figure 96 shows the graphical example of proxy coexistence service.

 The branch conditions are as follows.